 How to Know if Chickens Are Worth it for You:

 My best advice is to find someone with chickens and visit their set up!
 We visited our friends’ coop before we invested and saw the structure, what was involved, and I got crapped on by the chicken I was holding at the time.
 My boots got caked with poop.
 I knew what I was getting into – although I was still surprised by some things.
 But it’s the best way to prepare because Instagram is full of dreamy photos of chicks in McCoy planters (guilty) and docile hens in tutus, and that’s not the complete picture.
 Edited from those narratives are gruesome and disgusting health problems, sudden chicken death, having to cull a bird yourself, getting crapped on and cleaning crap endlessly, getting pecked so hard in the face you bleed (another #truestory), and so many other unexpected and unpleasant experiences.
-In terms of the cost, before you order a chick!, wander around The Home Depot and trawl Amazon and make a list of brooder, coop, and chicken supplies you’ll need to see how much your set up would be, because that’s really different for each chicken keeper as we all have different preferences and climate challenges.
-Be brutally honest about the cost, add 30%, consider how many eggs you buy and what a tiny bit of food security is worth to your family, and decide for yourself.
+In terms of the cost, before you order a chick, wander around The Home Depot and trawl Amazon to make a list of brooder, coop, and chicken supplies you’ll need to see how much your set up would be, because that’s really different for each chicken keeper as we all have different preferences and climate challenges.
+Be brutally honest about the cost, add 30% to the cost estimate like you would for home renovation, consider how many eggs you buy and what a tiny bit of food security is worth to your family, and decide for yourself.

 The Take Away: